mscharmann/sexrecevo/README.md

 Let me know if anything needs changing!

 # 2019-06-06
--Plotting function done (./Plotting/Logplotter.py).
+- Plotting function done (./Plotting/Logplotter.py).
 Mathias to run some more sims before we discuss with others.